jrhub/regnet/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* re-write the Description field.
+* re-wrote the Description field.
 It does not start with 'This package' now.